nullsector/ctf/AngstromCTF/binary/no_libc_for_you/README.md

 We are given a statically linked, 64-bit ELF binary and source-code.
 Looking at the source, it is a straight forward buffer-overflow in gets().
 The problem is that we don't have system() or the string /bin/sh in our binary, so we have to use other ROP techniques to exploit the binary.

 ### Solution
+We are able to reach right before rip with 72 bytes.
 Lucky we have access to ROP gadgets in __libc_csu_init().
 We are going to have everything that we need for a complete ROP chain.

 Write-what-where gadgets
 0x4734e1 mov qword ptr [rsi], rax ; ret